The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Electricity Swap Price Models

-In Figure \ref{fi:Vola_Swaps_Comparison_QQ}, we have plotted the evolution of the stochastic volatility as well as the swap prices of all three considered models both under the measure $\widetilde{\mathbb{Q}}$.
+In Figure \ref{fi:Vola_Swaps_Comparison_QQ}, we have plotted the evolution of the swap prices and its stochastic volatility as well as the market prices of delivery risk of all three considered models and the benchmark under the measure $\widetilde{\mathbb{Q}}$.
 For better comparison, we use the same Brownian increments for each model.
-Our time scale reflects 9 month starting from January with delivery in October.
+Our time scale reflects nine months starting from January with delivery in October.

-In the red trajectory, we can clearly observe the Samuelson effect, which diminishes the volatility at the beginning and pushes in the end towards $d_1(\frac{1}{12})\sqrt{\nu(\tau_1)}$.
-Moreover, the swap price volatility with seasonality in the delivery time is oscillating around the swap price volatility of the first example.
-This is caused by the choice of parameters since $S_1(\tau_1,\tau_2)\approx 1$ and can be observed both in the swap price volatility and in the swap price trajectory.
+In the orange trajectory, we can clearly observe the Samuelson effect, which diminishes the stochastic volatility at the beginning and pushes in the end towards $d_1(\frac{1}{12})\sqrt{\nu(\tau_1)}$.
+Moreover, the swap price volatility with seasonality in the trading day is oscillating around the benchmark swap price volatility.
+The swap price volatility with seasonality in the delivery time moves above, but in parallel to, the benchmark.
+This is caused by the choice of parameters since $S_1(\tau_1,\tau_2)> 1$.
+The market price of delivery risk is zero for the delivery independent models, whereas the market price oscillates around $-0.0002$ driven by seasonalities in the delivery time and goes to $-0.0012$ when the Samuelson effect is considered.

+The dependence on the delivery time in electricity swap markets is significant, based on the existing empirical validation (see \cite{kiesel}, \cite{fanelli2019seasonality}).
+In our opinion, the larger the proportion of renewable energy in an economy, the stronger the role of seasonality in the delivery period, and the more important will be the adequate implementation.
+A combination with term-structure effects might be even more precise but the combination of both effects still has to be confirmed empirically.
+In real market situations, we recommend to implement at least seasonality in the delivery time thus leading to a market price of delivery risk being non-zero.
+Our concept of the market price of risk for delivery periods therefore enables more accurate pricing.